A portion of all proceeds for the month of February will be donated to the National Urban League.

 Society's confusing rules about which emotions are acceptable for men to display are established in our youths, but make no mistake: the problem pervades all ages.
 Emotional sensitivity is rigorously socialised out of young boys, and never allowed to sneak back in."

-All shirts are hand printed on Kavio and Royal Apparel tees.
+All shirts are hand printed on Kavio tees.
 These tees are buttery soft and fit true to size.
 They are cozy, comfortable and your child will love cuddling up with their new favorite shirt on.
 Please note since all t-shirts are made just for you, graphic placement may vary slightly.